haku/pryaws/README.md

 PryAWS
 =========

-Interactiv AWS console using Ruby Pry.
+Interactive AWS console using Ruby Pry.
 Loads a batch of helpers that make the AWS SDK easier to interact with and drop to binding.pry().

 Usage